hyperledger/fabric-test/tools/PTE/README.md

 * **invoke** invoke transaction contents
     * **query**: query content
     * **move**: move content
-* **SCFile**: the service credentials file, supported file type: json and yaml, see PTE/SCFiles for example of both formats
+* **ConnProfilePath**: path to the connection profiles, all connection profiles listed in this directory will be used by PTE. supported file type: json and yaml, see PTE/ConnProfiles/test-network/config.yaml for example

 ### Notes on Statistical Distributions